 Dan Ervin, University of California Santa Barbara, "Applications of Stable Isotope Ratio Analysis for Social Science Research."
 CBB-102.

 Robert Pal, Marie Curie Fellow, European Union, "Are native and non-native populations of an invasive plant really different?"
 CBB-102.

 Peggy Delaney, Montana Bureau of Mines and Geology, "Archiving Montana's Geologic Data."
 NRB-128.

 Vedran Lekic, Earthscope, "Imaging Tectonic Plates - Structure and Deformation of North America."
 NRB-128.

 Katie Hailer, Montana Tech Chemistry, "Human Exposure Assessment down-wind of an active open-pit copper and molybdenum mine in Butte, MT."

-William Phillips, NIST Gaithersburg & 1997 Physics Nobel Laureate, "Spinning Atoms With Light."
-[Also: "Time, Einstein, and the Coolest Stuff in the Universe." - Evening] ELC-202.
+William Phillips, NIST Gaithersburg & 1997 Physics Nobel Laureate, "Time, Einstein, and the Coolest Stuff in the Universe."
+Library Auditorium.

 Aaron Thomas, University of Montana, "Research, STEM Education, and Native American Programs in Montana."
 ELC-202.

 Sponsored by the School of Mines & Engineering; College of Letters, Sciences, & Professional Studies; Highlands College; Biology Department; Research Office; Montana Bureau of Mines & Geology; & Sigma Xi.